pulakk/blog/remote-camera/index.md

 This brings us to another problem.
 Not all routers have VPN client support.
 Many routers, like [ones from TP-Link](https://community.tp-link.com/en/home/forum/topic/168500) , provide only VPN Server as an option.
-So you can either carefully choose a router which provides that, or flash a router with an alternative firmware like [OpenWRT](https://openwrt.org/) or [DDWRT](https://dd-wrt.com/support/router-database/).
+So you can either carefully choose a router which supports VPN Clients, or flash a router with an alternative firmware like [OpenWRT](https://openwrt.org/) or [DDWRT](https://dd-wrt.com/support/router-database/).
 The open source alternatives support most routers and have plenty of tutorials on how to install their firmware.